wxg4net/awesome-revelation/README.md

 **Now master branch works for both master and stable awesome WM**

-~~Master branch is only working with awesome master branch.~~

-~~For current stable version of awesome, 3.5.6, please checkout stable version~~

 ## Changes since 2015-09-26
 When all clients are exposing, you can zoom (__Modkey + Shift + hintbox charater__ or __right button__ of the mouse) or kill a client (__middle button__ of the mouse) and the position of hintboxes will be updated accordingly.